Linear superposition as a core theorem of quantum empiricism: Numeri

-The mathematical abstracting the observation micro-acts is an employment of the operation $\cup$ and of its closedness (see sect.~\ref{inv}); for example, $\{\statePsi\}\cup\{\statePsi\,\statePsi\,\statePsi\}= \{\statePsi\,\statePsi\,\statePsi\,\statePsi\}$.
+The mathematical abstracting the observation micro-acts is an employment of the operation $\cup$ and of its closedness (see sect.~\ref{inv}).
+For example, $\{\statePsi\}\cup\{\statePsi\,\statePsi\,\statePsi\}= \{\statePsi\,\statePsi\,\statePsi\,\statePsi\}$.
 All the symbols in \eqref{setdupl}, as well as the character $\cup$, is of course merely a convention, and they may be changed.
-By writing \eqref{setdupl} in symbols like~$+$ and $\{a\,,b\,,c\,,d\,,\ldots\}$, this set should be supplemented with identities as $a+b=c$, $b+b=d$, \ldots, \ie, with a binary construction~$+$.
-Then\OK\ (semi)group and commutative superpositions arise.
-Though note that the introduction of numbers at this point---even if only as symbols---is not necessary.
-It would reduce to re"=notation of the set's elements, to be precise.
-But the empirical description requires their unification, as manifested in the numeric notation like $\{\statePsi\}\FED1\,\{\statePsi\}$, $\{\statePsi\,\statePsi\} \FED2\,\{\statePsi\}$, \ldots.
+By writing \eqref{setdupl} in symbols like $\{a\,,b\,,c\,,d\,,\ldots\}$ and $+$, this set should be supplemented with identities as $a+b=c$, $b+b=d$, \ldots, \ie, with a binary construction~$+$.
+Then (semi)group and commutative superpositions arise.
+Though note that the introducing the numbers at this point---even if only as symbols""---is not necessary.
+It would reduce to re"=notating the set's elements, to be precise.
+But the empirical description calls for their unification, as manifested in the numerical notation like $\{\statePsi\}\FED1\,\{\statePsi\}$, $\{\statePsi\,\statePsi\} \FED2\,\{\statePsi\}$, \ldots.
 It is precisely this pattern that was implicitly kept in mind in procedures \eqref{min}--\eqref{set} and \eqref{dupl}--\eqref{nm'}, \ie, when introducing the numbers $\msf n$ by means of replication of finite or infinite ensembles:

 The symbol $\hhence$ should read here as `the same thing as'.
-Clearly, the very idea of conjunction of the two entities---empirical brace \eqref{min} and the notion of a number (sects.~\ref{inv},~\ref{semi})---is not otherwise implementable.
-That is to say, \begin{itemize} \item we have no any means of translating the macro"=observations into the numerical language, other than through the notion of `quantity of something':
+Clearly, the very idea of conjunction of the two entities""---""empirical brace \eqref{min} and the concept of a (quantitative and ordinal) number (sects.~\ref{inv},~\ref{semi})---is not otherwise implementable.
+That is to say, \begin{itemize} \item we have no any means of translating the aggregates of micro-acts $\GOTO{\sss\scr A}$ (\ie, macro"=observations~\hyperlink{M}{\red\textsf{M}}) into the numerical language, other than through the counting of things \cite{koerner}, \ie, through the natural"=language notion of the `quantity of something':

-\end{itemize} Otherwise, the quantitative theory would have nowhere to originate even at the level of the natural $\bb N$"=number characters.